 Therapist, Healer, Life Artist

 People often see scars as old wounds, as evidence of damage.
 I see them as places of healing – a bodily act of self- compassion.
-The body repairs itself, and the pink and white stripes are proof that even when we are the perpetrators of the damage, we love ourselves on a cellular level enough to mend the places where we’ve been wounded.
+The body repairs itself, and the shining stripes are proof that, even when we are the perpetrators of the damage, we love ourselves on a cellular level enough to mend the places where we’ve been wounded.

 Elmo Painter, LPC, is a multifaceted queer and trauma-informed healer, guide, and teacher, offering Somatic Psychotherapy at Family Resilience Group, located at 3285 N Arlington Heights Rd Unit 201, Arlington Heights, IL 60004 .
 Her therapeutic approach is warm, relational, radically accepting, funny, and sincere.
 Her role is to facilitate peoples’ ability to live creatively and authentically, to help them better understand and listen to their emotions, create and maintain healthy boundaries with others, and help people engage in life with curiosity, openness, and awareness.